fedekunze/specs/insurance/insurance.md

 Jailing (*i.e* getting kicked off the validator set for a certain period of time) can occur due to several conditions:

 - due to an infraction (double sign or downtime)
-- if the validator self unbonds and his tokens from shares are now lower than his minimum self-bond: $Validator.Tokens < Validator.MinSelfDelegation​$
+- if the validator self unbonds and his tokens from shares are now lower than his minimum self-bond: `Validator.Tokens < Validator.MinSelfDelegation​`

 If the jailing was due to the first, the validator needs to refund the amount defined on each of the insurance terms.